mila-iqia/diffusion_for_multi_scale_molecular_dynamics/experiments/README.md

 The various scripts will show plots on the matplotlib console and save figures in ./analysis/images/.

+## tutorial
+This folder contains a jupyter-notebook that presents a simplified experiment.
+This is an ideal starting point to understand the various components in the code base and how they all work together.

 ## generators_sanity_check
 The main entry point is the script
 > sde_generator_sanity_check.py